jagadeesh-k-2802/simple-email-fork/FAQ.md

 likely the [storage access framework](https://developer.android.com/guide/topics/providers/document-provider), a standard Android component, is not present, for example because your custom ROM does not include it or because it was removed.
-FairEmail does not request storage permissions, so this framework is required to select files and folders.
+SimpleEmail does not request storage permissions, so this framework is required to select files and folders.
 No app, except maybe file managers, targetting Android 4.4 KitKat or later should ask for storage permissions because it would allow access to *all* files.

 <a name="FAQ26"></a>
-**(26) Can I help to translate FairEmail in my own language?**
+**(26) Can I help to translate SimpleEmail in my own language?**

-Yes, you can translate the texts of FairEmail in your own language [here](https://crowdin.com/project/open-source-email).
+Yes, you can translate the texts of SimpleEmail in your own language [here](https://crowdin.com/project/open-source-email).
 Registration is free.

 <br>

-If you have another question, want to request a feature or report a bug, you can use [this forum](https://forum.xda-developers.com/android/apps-games/source-email-t3824168).
+If you have another question, want to request a feature or report a bug, you can send a [email](distopico@riseup.net) or open PR.
-Registration is free.